These are the different types of conventional lights generally available to us that we can use for theatre lighting.

 The Pebble Convex light has lots of small dimples on the outside of the lens that produce a semi hard edge beam with less scatter than a fresnel.
 These were popular for sidelighting as they are a cross between a fresnel and a profile.
 Acclaim_Fresnel and PC Operation and Data sheet

-These produce a hard edged beam that can be easily shaped or controlled.
-In a profile the plano convex lens can be moved to focus the beam.
+In a Profile Spot the plano convex lens can be moved to focus the beam.
 A common example in local theatres was the Strand Prelude 30 500/650W Profile. prelude30datasheet

 Profiles usually have shutters fitted to allow the beam shape to be varied, such as changing it to a rectangular shape to light a doorway.
 The Selecon Acclaim Zoom Profile is available as 650W GY9.5 base version or the more efficient Axial Acclaim Zoom Profile that is as bright as most conventional 1000W profiles.